Paula Fray: Career

-In 2018, after significant growth and demand for the training and mentoring offered by frayintermedia, the company branched off to form its sister company, fraycollege which offerers a number of e-Learning courses as well as in-person classes taught by Fray herself.
+In 2018, after significant growth and demand for the training and mentoring offered by frayintermedia, the company branched off to form its sister company, fraycollege which offers a number of e-Learning courses as well as in-person classes taught by Fray herself.

 In 2019, she was appointed as the President of The New Humanitarian.
 Fray currently also serves as a public representative on the Press Council of South Africa and as a board member for Africa Check.
 In 2019 she was one of the founding members of Accountability Lab South Africa and currently serves as a board member.

 Inquiry into Racism in the Media Hearings

 In 1998 South African Human Rights Commission received a request from the Black Lawyers Association (BLA) and the Association of Black Accountants of South Africa (ABASA) to investigate alleged racism by two newspapers in Johannesburg, the Mail and Guardian and the Sunday Times.

 Several editors, including Fray, were subpoenaed to the hearings.
 After negotiations, editors agreed to testify.
 Fray said, “and I think racism, the other side of sexism is internalised oppression and it would be very foolish for me to assume that when I walked into Saturday Star as a black woman editor that I did not carry with me a certain way of thinking, a certain way of operating that has been produced from years of believing that I was a female and all this associated baggage that goes with being black and female”.